N8Brooks/media_analysis/site/README.md

 # Site

-A light weight website that can be used to predict some text on the political compass axes.
+A progressive web app that can be used to predict some text on the political compass axes.
 Note that in order to compute the confidence intervals the text is split upon double newlines.